-- Ventilation in accordance with Australian Standard AS1668.
-For chute ventilation, a fan with riser to a rooftop exhaust shall be utilised. - Tight-fitting doors (all other openings shall have vermin-proof mesh or similar). - Impervious flooring (also, smooth, slip-resistant, and appropriately drained).

-- A graded bin wash area, hosecock, hose, and a suitable floor-waste connected in accordance with relevant authority requirements (alternatively, the operator shall engage a contractor to conduct off-site bin washing).
-The bin and wash areas may overlap, as stored bins can be moved so that a bin can be washed. - A water-flushing nozzle with accessible water cock shall be provided at the head of each chute.
-Include a floor waste and hosecock near each chute outlet.
+- Ventilation in accordance with Australian Standard AS1668. - Tight-fitting doors (all other openings shall have vermin-proof mesh or similar). - Impervious flooring (also, smooth, slip-resistant and appropriately drained). - A graded bin wash area, hot/cold mixing hosecock, hose and a suitable floor-waste connected in accordance with relevant authority requirements (alternatively, the Operator shall engage a contractor to conduct off-site bin washing).
+The bin and wash areas may overlap, as stored bins can be moved so that a bin can be washed.

-The operator shall regularly clean waste areas/equipment.
+The Operator shall regularly clean waste areas/equipment.
 Also, access doors and bin-lids shall be kept closed.